 Pallets, tires, and combustibles should be stored away from the building.
-Combustibles need to be a minimum of 25 feet (7.6 m) from the building, while tires need to be a minimum of 50 feet (15.2 m) away from the building.
+The National Fire Code requires a minimum distance of 50 feet (15 m) away from the building.

 Just like many businesses, companies that deal with tires need to be wary of some of the common hazards that can arise when using electrical systems, lighting, water, and heating systems.
 Commercial property insurance may help pay for damages resulting from these risks, which makes it an important tool to keep in your toolkit.
 This type of coverage is designed to protect your building and its contents (think equipment, furniture, and third-party property that's in your possession).
-Federated also offers business interruption insurance, so that if a covered event like a vandalism sidelines your operations, you can collect the income you would have expected to generate were it not for the disruptive event.
+Federated also offers business interruption insurance, so that if a covered event like vandalism sidelines your operations, you can collect the income you would have expected to generate were it not for the disruptive event.

-So what kind of issues can arise out of property risks?
+So, what kind of issues can arise out of property risks?
 And what steps can you take to mitigate them?